Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/binders/fw_edit-manager.en.md

 Pstrfreadonlyflag` parameter defines the value that will be set the ReadOnly property of the controls, edit fields specified in `properties`.

-An example of using this method is presented in the article [Definition available to edit the fields for one form, but different apps](fw_different-applications-and-fields.html).
+An example of using this method is presented in [Forms and classes on the desktop app](fw_readonly-win.html).

 ## Method AddControlsToForcedReadOnlyList